Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Metrics Based Evaluation

 \subsection{Volume Ratio and Distribution}

-One of the simplest methods for classifying porous media is the ratio of volumes within a sample, and the relative size of these volumes.
-Here volume ratio and distribution based metrics developed, their distribution within the dataset discussed, and their correlation to the dispersivity parameters evaluated.
+One basic method for classifying porous media is by examining the volume ratios and relative pore sizes within a sample.
+Here, volume ratio and distribution-based metrics are developed, their dataset distribution is discussed, and their correlation with dispersivity parameters is evaluated.